Sharing Knowledge in Northern Uganda

 My interest grew because there was a time when buyers were looking for about 500 kilograms of pumpkin seeds in my area, and I kept wondering how one could extract pumpkin seeds of that quantity from local varieties, which are mostly harvested once a year.

 Fortunately, the host farmer, who was Moses Okello (read Moses’s story here), gave me the contact number of an EWS-KT staff member, who I called the next day.
-I was happy when the teacher honoured my invitation and in the same week visited my field.
+I was happy when the teacher honored my invitation and in the same week visited my field.
 We discussed a few things regarding the requirements of me hosting a demo field, and I immediately offered a nearby site.
 Now the rest is history.

 This opportunity changed my life because hosting a demo site not only has equipped me with knowledge in growing pumpkins but has improved my skills in tomato production as well.
 My social life has also improved greatly because of the number of people who come to my home for training, in addition to the roadside passers-by.